ITV Anglia

 ITV Anglia, previously known as Anglia Television, is the ITV franchise holder for the East of England.
 The station is based at Anglia House in Norwich, with regional news bureaux in Cambridge and Northampton.
 ITV Anglia is owned and operated by ITV plc under the licence name of ITV Broadcasting Limited.

-ITV Anglia broadcasts to Norfolk, Suffolk, Essex, Cambridgeshire, Northamptonshire, Bedfordshire, northern Hertfordshire, northern Buckinghamshire and the southeastern fringes of Lincolnshire.
+ITV Anglia broadcasts to Norfolk, Suffolk, Essex, Cambridgeshire, Northamptonshire, Bedfordshire, northern Hertfordshire, northern Buckinghamshire and the southeastern fringes of Lincolnshire and Leicestershire.
 Its principal programme nowadays is ITV News Anglia which is split into two regional editions, both airing at 18:00 on weekdays and various times at weekends.